mobilehero-archive/adamantium/adamantium/features/support-for-nodejs-style-require.md

 use it without making any changes.
 It also allows developers to be consistent when using `require()` while going back and forth between Titanium/Alloy and Node.js.

+> This is a beta branch of Adamantium.
+Use `npm install -g mobilehero/admantium#next/1.7.35` to install and use.
+See the main `README.md` file for examples for installing with Appcelerator Platform.

 ### Enabling Feature

 This feature is enabled by using the new `nodejs_require` property in `config.json`